Tifiloow/rpihotspotvpn/README.md

 - verify security (it should be good, but can increase security in the login system by changing errors (for bruteforce and list usernames,...))
 - check the register system with the verification for only one user
 - Beautify javascript
-- Check why sqlite has a blackhole db

 -------------------